MiekeSlim/miekeslim.github.io/Papers.md

 ### (Selected) conference presentations
 **2021**

-Presentation: _CUNY Human Sentence Processing Conference_ (Virtual conference hosted by the University of Pennsylvania, USA) 'Are logical representations quantifier-specific?
-Evidence from priming for a non-quantifier-specific representation of scope'
+Presentation: _CUNY Human Sentence Processing Conference_ (Virtual conference hosted by the University of Pennsylvania, USA)\
+'Are logical representations quantifier-specific?
+Evidence from priming for a non-quantifier-specific representation of scope'\
-Mieke Sarah Slim, Peter Lauwers, and Robert J. Hartsuiker _In preparation_
+Mieke Sarah Slim, Peter Lauwers, and Robert J. Hartsuiker\
+_In preparation_

 **2020**

-Poster presentation: _Experiments in Linguistic Meaning_ (Virtual conference hosted by the University of Pennsylvania, USA) 'Are bilingual logical representations shared?: Priming scopally ambiguous sentences in English, Estonian, and Dutch' Mieke Sarah Slim and Napoleon Katsos
+Poster presentation: _Experiments in Linguistic Meaning_ (Virtual conference hosted by the University of Pennsylvania, USA)\
+'Are bilingual logical representations shared?: Priming scopally ambiguous sentences in English, Estonian, and Dutch'\
+Mieke Sarah Slim and Napoleon Katsos

-Poster presentation: _CUNY Human Sentence Processing Conference_ (Virtual conference hosted by UMass Amherst, USA) 'Are bilingual logical representations shared?: Priming scopally ambiguous sentences in English, Estonian, and Dutch' Mieke Sarah Slim and Napoleon Katsos
+Poster presentation: _CUNY Human Sentence Processing Conference_ (Virtual conference hosted by UMass Amherst, USA)\
+'Are bilingual logical representations shared?: Priming scopally ambiguous sentences in English, Estonian, and Dutch'\
+Mieke Sarah Slim and Napoleon Katsos

 **2019**

-Talk: _Architecture and Mechanisms of Language Processing_ (Moscow, Russia) 'Monolingualand Bilingual Logical Representations of Quantificational Scope: Evidence from Priming in Language Comprehension'
+Talk: _Architecture and Mechanisms of Language Processing_ (Moscow, Russia)\
+'Monolingual and Bilingual Logical Representations of Quantificational Scope: Evidence from Priming in Language Comprehension'\
 Mieke Sarah Slim, Peter Lauwers, and Robert J. Hartsuiker

-Talk: _Conference on Multilingualism_ (Leiden, The Netherlands) 'Monolingualand Bilingual Logical Representations of Quantificational Scope: Evidence from Priming in Language Comprehension'
+Talk: _Conference on Multilingualism_ (Leiden, The Netherlands)\
+'Monolingualand Bilingual Logical Representations of Quantificational Scope: Evidence from Priming in Language Comprehension'\
 Mieke Sarah Slim, Peter Lauwers, and Robert J. Hartsuiker

-Talk: _TABUDag_ (Groningen, The Netherlands) 'Monolingualand Bilingual Logical Representations of Quantificational Scope: Evidence from Priming in Language Comprehension'
+Talk: _TABUDag_ (Groningen, The Netherlands)\ 'Monolingualand Bilingual Logical Representations of Quantificational Scope: Evidence from Priming in Language Comprehension'\
 Mieke Sarah Slim, Peter Lauwers, and Robert J. Hartsuiker

-Talk: _Reasoning, Argumentation and Logic in Natural Language: Experiments and Models_ (Bochum, Germany) 'Priming of Logical Representations in Dutch and French Language Comprehension' Mieke Sarah Slim, Peter Lauwers, and Robert J. Hartsuiker
+Talk: _Reasoning, Argumentation and Logic in Natural Language: Experiments and Models_ (Bochum, Germany)\
+'Priming of Logical Representations in Dutch and French Language Comprehension'\
+Mieke Sarah Slim, Peter Lauwers, and Robert J. Hartsuiker

 **2018**

-Talk: _The Pragmatics of Quantifiers: Implicature and Presupposition – Experiment and Theory_ (Berlin, Germany) 'Bilingual Representations of the Logical Form'
+Talk: _The Pragmatics of Quantifiers: Implicature and Presupposition – Experiment and Theory_ (Berlin, Germany)\
+'Bilingual Representations of the Logical Form'\
 Mieke Sarah Slim and Napoleon Katsos

 **2017**

-Poster presentation: _Conference on Multilingualism_ (Groningen, The Netherlands) 'The Pirate and the Knight, or He and He?
-Referential Choice in Dutch as an L2 by Native Danish Speakers' Mieke Sarah Slim and Petra Hendriks
+Poster presentation: _Conference on Multilingualism_ (Groningen, The Netherlands)\ 'The Pirate and the Knight, or He and He?
+Referential Choice in Dutch as an L2 by Native Danish Speakers'\
+Mieke Sarah Slim and Petra Hendriks

-Poster presentation: _TABUDag_ (Groningen, The Netherlands) 'Disjunction under Negation: A Study with Dutch Pre-Schoolers' Mieke Sarah Slim, Jack Hoeksema and Angeliek Van Hout
+Poster presentation: _TABUDag_ (Groningen, The Netherlands)\ 'Disjunction under Negation: A Study with Dutch Pre-Schoolers'\
+Mieke Sarah Slim, Jack Hoeksema and Angeliek Van Hout